geekorlife/brightplanreact/README.md

 After, launch the React CLI
 ``react-native run-android``
+or
+``npm run android``

 ### Issue know:
-Error: ``Execution failed for task ':app:dexDebug'.`` After linked the both react lib (svg and icons), gradle can need to be cleaned with this command:
+Error: ``Execution failed for task ':app:dexDebug'.``

+Reason: After linked the both react lib (svg and icons), gradle can need to be cleaned with this command:
 ``cd android/ && ./gradlew clean``

-When the command is done, yo ucan relaunch the react-native build ``cd .. && react-native run-android``
+When the command is done, you can relaunch the react-native build ``cd .. && npm run android``

-Error ``Execution failed for task ':app:installDebug'.`` Be sure that your device is connected with a USB cable and that the ``USB Debugging`` is turned ON on your mobile.
+Error ``Execution failed for task ':app:installDebug'.``

+Be sure that your device is connected with a USB cable and that the ``USB Debugging`` is turned ON on your mobile.

+Error ``Could not run adb reverse:``

+In this case, the app launch but with a red screen and with this message: ''Could not connect to the server'' You can change how to laod the file on the app.
+Shake your phone until the dev menu appears.
+Click on ''Dev Settings'' and on ''Debug server host & port for device'' and enter the ip address of the machine who is running the react native CLI like that:
+``X.X.X.X:8081``

 ## Launch the web app
 Two solutions.